 - Loss = (1.30 – 1.28) x 50 units x $100, 000 = $100, 000.

 In our opinion, the key aspect of this system is that the broker profits when the clients lose and loses when the clients profit.
-However, this doesn’t mean that the broker is a swindler who is just waiting to rob clients of their money.
+However, this doesn’t mean the broker is a swindler waiting to rob clients of their money.
 Brokers don’t necessarily trade with the expectation that clients will lose money.

 Yet, the B Book approach comes with significant risks.
-If many clients win at the same time, the broker may experience significant losses.
+If many clients win simultaneously, the broker may experience substantial losses.
 To reduce this risk, brokers often combine B Book with A Book strategies, hedging some trades with external liquidity providers.

 Unlike the B Book model, brokers match traders with an external liquidity provider in an A Book model.
-This means the broker profits from commissions and spreads, not clients’ losses.
+The broker profits from commissions and spreads, not clients’ losses.

 B-Book Pros and Cons